JabRef/jabref/docs/decisions/0026-synchronization.md

 The client sends the following information back to the client:

-- a list of entries that are marked dirty (along with their `Revision` data).
+- the list of entries that are marked dirty (along with their `Revision` data).
-- a list of entries that are new, i.e., that don't have an `ID`.
+- the list of entries that are new, i.e., that don't have an `ID`.
+- the list of tombstones, i.e., entries that have been deleted.

 The server accepts only changes if the provided `Revision` coincides with the `Revision` stored on the server.
 If this is not the case, then the entry has been modified on the server since the last pull operation, and then the user needs to go through a new pull-merge-push cycle.